CreatorOS/coin-toss-game-near/LEARN.md

 ## Create your first Enum

-In this quest, we will import all the required libraries and functionalities from the assembly script sdk provided by near.
+In this quest, we will import all the required libraries and functionalities from the Assembly Script sdk provided by near.

 ```
 import { context, u128, PersistentVector, PersistentMap, logging, ContractPromiseBatch, RNG} from "near-sdk-as";
 ```

-Next, we create an enum called "GameState" which would be used to change the state of the game as we progress through the game.
+Next, we will create an enum called "GameState" which would be used to change the state of the game as we progress through the game.

 To write an enumerator, you can use the keyword **enum** followed by the name of the enum and then write the states(Created, InProgress, Completed, NotFound) within curly braces.
-Write the code to create an enumerator.
+This the first piece of code you would be writing.
+You can go ahead and write the code to create an enumerator, below the import statement.

 ```
 // You can write your code here